What is Elder Law?

-- Applicant – countable assets in his name can’t exceed $2000 ($5000 if his income is very low) plus certain non-countable and exempt assets.
+- Applicant – countable assets in his name can’t exceed $2000 ($3000 if both spouses are applying for Medicaid) plus certain non-countable and exempt assets.

 Of course, you can’t just give away all of your money and property to your kids and then expect your neighbors to pay for your long-term care expenses.
 That’s bad public policy.

 Medicaid looks into your financial records for the past five years to see if anything funky was going on.
 And then they add up all the gifts and transfers you made during that period.

 The total amount of the gifts and transfers (which includes adding someone’s name to your bank account or investment property) is then divided by the average monthly cost of a nursing home in your area (not the monthly cost of your potential nursing home).
 As of January 2019, the divisor used in Florida is $9,171.00.
 The resulting figure determines how long you’ll be paying the nursing home out-of-pocket before you become eligible for Medicaid assistance.

 So, for example, if you gave away or transferred $45,855 during that 5-year period, and the Florida divisor was $9,171.00, then your “penalty period” would be five months.
 You wouldn’t be eligible for Medicaid payments until after you paid for five months of nursing home care out of your own pocket.

 Generally, it’s best if the planning is done long before this scenario happens, but even then an Elder Lawyer may be able to help reduce the penalty period.

 Here are some assets you may need to consider when applying for Medicaid:

 - Your Florida homestead